GerhardKling/blackjack/README.md

 # Blackjack :hearts::clubs::diamonds::spades:
 Simple version of Blackjack for education and fun.

 This project is suitable as a first project in Python.
 It is useful if you know a bit about lists, loops, branching and classes.
 However, everything is explained in sufficient detail if you are new to it.

 I split the project into 8 Sessions as outlined below.
 I am not a Blackjack expert; hence, some adjustments will be needed!

+I created YouTube videos for each session.
+Enjoy fun with Python!

 ## Introduction
 You can watch the Intro on [YouTube](https://youtu.be/tS5o3SMwbHw)